commercial release of "5000 Days" (featuring highlights

 tracks called "Good Examples Of Bad Examples," which featured one all-new track, "Find Your Cherry Bomb," and a holiday rarity, "Christmas In Vegas," and a full-band version of "The Amazing Romero," was released in 2006 in response to parents demanding a selection of Examples tunes suitable lyrically for younger listeners.

 And now we come to the present.
 As noted before, the Examples never stopped playing or recording.
-But somehow it took until 2009 for the many songs to be pared down into an album.
+But somehow it took until 2011 for the many songs to be pared down into an album.
 Once the song selection was completed the band, working together, did overdubs and were all actively involved in the mixing of the un-named album.
 Thematically it starts with "Big E Chord" and ends with "Gets All Messy."
 Steve Gerlach served as co-producer and final mixes were handled by Sean O'Keefe with mastering by Jonathan Pines.
-Release date is January 11, 2011.
-Let's see where the story goes from here.
+Release date was January 11, 2011.
+The track "Pictures Of A Masquerade" was in regular rotation for weeks on WXRT and the band returned to playing around a dozen dates a year.

 on any chapter heading below for a chronological history!